Culture

 He wasn’t very good at trials or downhill at first, but did very well in endurance cross-country.
 Soon, the nearby mountains lured him onto the road and he joined a local club.
 He wanted to dance up cols in the Tour de France.

-Our young French-British climber hopes to win grand-tour mountain stages and classics such as Liêge-Bastogne-Liêge.
+In the future, our young French-British climber hopes to win grand-tour mountain stages and classics such as Liêge-Bastogne-Liêge.

 Owain Doull